Scott Pelluer

-Scott John Pelluer (born April 28, 1959) is a former American football linebacker in the National Football League for the New Orleans Saints.
-He played college football at Washington State University and coached at several collegiate programs.
+Scott John Pelluer (April 28, 1959 – June 26, 2023) was an American professional football player who was a linebacker for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Washington State Cougars and was selected by the Dallas Cowboys in the fourth round of the 1981 NFL draft.
+He also coached at several collegiate programs.

-Early years
+Early life

 Born in Yakima, Washington, Pelluer attended Mead High School north of Spokane, then moved in 1975 with his family to Bellevue, a suburb east of Seattle.
 He transferred to Interlake High School as a junior, and was a tight end and linebacker for the Saints.

 After graduation in 1977, Pelluer accepted a scholarship from Washington State University in Pullman, where he was a four-year starter at defensive end and outside linebacker.
 As a junior in 1979, he registered 71 tackles, three sacks (led the team) and two interceptions.
 Pelluer followed that in 1980 with twelve sacks (a school record at the time) and two interceptions.

-He finished his college career with 240 tackles (180 solo) and 19 sacks, at the time ranking as the school career sack leader and one of the top career tacklers.
+Pelluer finished his college career with 240 tackles (180 solo) and 19 sacks, at the time ranking as the school career sack leader and one of the top career tacklers.

 Professional career

 Dallas Cowboys

-Pelluer was selected by the Dallas Cowboys in the fourth round (91st overall) of the 1981 NFL Draft.
+Pelluer was selected by the Dallas Cowboys in the fourth round (91st overall) of the 1981 NFL draft.
 At the time, he was assisting with spring football practice at Weber State in Ogden, Utah, under first-year head coach Mike Price.
 Pelluer was waived by the Cowboys on August 3.

 New Orleans Saints

 On September 1, 1981, Pelluer was signed as a free agent by the New Orleans Saints, where he was a backup outside linebacker under head coach Bum Phillips.
 From 1981 to 1984, he only had one start at linebacker, focusing most of his playing time on special teams.

-In 1985, he appeared in eleven games, with five starts as a right inside linebacker in the team's 3-4 defense.
+In 1985, he appeared in eleven games, with five starts as a right inside linebacker in the team's 3–4 defense.
 He missed three games with a hamstring injury, and was placed on the injured reserve list with a knee injury for the final two contests of the season.

 On August 19, 1986, Pelluer was placed on the injured reserve list.
 In January 1987, he was released before the start of training camp, as part of a youth movement.